Steve the Bike Guy is a customer-focused, family-owned bike shop offering expert service, new bikes, parts & accessories, and lots of advice and help.

 Steve holds a USA Cycling Race Mechanics license after graduating in the 2011 program in Colorado Springs, CO; which is limited to 60 experienced mechanics accepted per year.
 He holds additional mechanical certificates from Park Tool, Shimano, and SRAM.

-Kristin Brandt (aka The Bike Guy's Wife) provides strategic marketing support to the Bike Guy, allowing her to combine her professional experience as owner of Sundin Associates and Sundin Sports Marketing with her love of cycling.
+Kristin Brandt (aka The Bike Guy's Wife) provides strategic marketing support to the Bike Guy, allowing her to combine her professional experience as owner of Sundin Marketing and Sundin Sports Marketing with her love of cycling.

 An "adult onset" amateur athlete, Kristin is passionate about encouraging more women and girls to ride bikes.
 In addition to leading the STBG Cyclocross & Mountain Bike Team, she also raises money for the Dana Farber Cancer Institute through the Pan-Mass Challenge and co-hosts the PMC Podcast.